Abstracts for workshops can now be submitted online. Only a limited number of workshops are being accepted for the Conference.

 - The person submitting the proposal for workshop are requested to do it according to the topic list.

-- The description should outline the Title, Background, Concept, Topic to be covered (with only names of speakers and email ID), Take home Message.
+- The description should outline the Title, Background, Concept, Topic to be covered (with only names of speakers and email ID) and Take-home Message.

 - Title and References are not included in the word count.

-- No detailed affiliations of speakers are required
+- Detailed affiliations of speakers are not required

 Process of Submission and Acceptance: